 The WI Program, and resulting obligation of Freddie Mac, ultimately reflects an investment where the investor receives pass-through cash flows generated from mortgage loans acquired and held in trust.
-This investment dynamic is within the scope of SSAP No. 43R, paragraphs 2-4:

-Loan-backed securities are defined as securitized assets not included in structured securities, as defined below, for which the payment of interest and/or principal is directly proportional to the payments received by the issuer from the underlying assets, including but not limited to pass-through securities, lease-backed securities, and equipment trust certificates.

-Structured securities are defined as loan-backed securities which have been divided into two or more classes for which the payment of interest and/or principal of any class of securities has been allocated in a manner which is not proportional to payments received by the issuer from the underlying assets.

-Loan-backed securities are issued by special-purpose corporations or trusts (issuer) established by a sponsoring organization.
-The assets securing the loan-backed obligation are acquired by the issuer and pledged to an independent trustee until the issuer’s obligation has been fully satisfied.
-The investor only has direct recourse to the issuer’s assets, but may have secondary recourse to third parties through insurance or guarantee for repayment of the obligation.
-As a result, the sponsor and its other affiliates may have no financial obligation under the instrument, although one of those entities may retain the responsibility for servicing the underlying assets.
-Some sponsors do guarantee the performance of the underlying assets.

 The WI Program, and treatment as a SSAP No. 43 security, is consistent with the current guidance for TBA securities when an insurer intends to take possession of the resulting mortgage-backed security.
 A TBA security reflects the pre-purchase of mortgage-backed securities prior to the finalization of the security issuance.
 Pursuant to the annual statement instructions, TBA securities are to be reported on Schedule D-1: Long-Term Bonds unless the structure more closely resembles a derivative.
 This determination depends on how a company uses the TBA.
 (For example, if a company intended to assume the mortgage-backed security once issued, the TBA would be captured on Schedule D-1 at initial acquisition.
 If a reporting entity was to continually trade/roll TBA exposures, this would be more characteristics of a derivative and would be captured on Schedule DB as a derivative.)

 Status: